Fred Schneider: Personal life

 As of July 2012, Schneider was living on Long Island, New York.

-On the February 22, 2010 broadcast of The Howard Stern Show, Schneider discussed his experience of coming out as gay to his mother.
-Schneider said that his mother always knew more about him than he knew about himself, and that he came out of the closet while she was vacuum-cleaning.
+On the February 22, 2010, broadcast of The Howard Stern Show, Schneider discussed his experience of coming out as gay to his mother.
+Schneider said that his mother always knew more about him than he knew about himself, and that he came out of the closet while she was vacuuming.
 His mother replied, "Oh I know, Freddie", and continued vacuuming.
 Schneider's reaction was, "It's like, well, OK.
 I guess I'll go back outside and smoke some pot."

 Schneider is a lifelong vegetarian and in 2014 appeared in a PETA ad campaign discouraging people from eating lobsters.

+In May 2023, Schneider received an honorary doctorate degree from Five Towns College in Dix Hills, New York, for his contributions to the music industry.